jotne-aet-git/eee-development/eeE-IFC-API/10-basic-ifc-services/a_schemata/ifcproperty_data.md

  Attribute   | Type | Comment |
 -------------|------|---------|
-ifcpropertyset_globalid |String|Id for the property set within model ifcpropertyset_name |String|Ifc property set name as given in model ifcpropertyset_description  |String|Human readable description of the property set
+ifcmodel_id  | String | Id for the model containing the property ifcpropertyset_globalid |String|Id for the property set within model ifcpropertyset_name |String|Ifc property set name as given in model ifcpropertyset_description  |String|Human readable description of the property set